stevepetcu/coding-problem-payment-gateway/payment-gateway-api/README.md

 - Add support for more types of payment
 - Add support for processing payments asynchronously
 - Improve validation error messages
-- Handle error cases (e.g., bank timeouts or errors when contacting the bank to initiate the payment)
+- Improve error case handling (e.g., bank timeouts or errors when contacting the bank to initiate the payment)
+- Implement authentication

 ### 3.4 Observability